 So How Much Money Can You Make Cleaning Houses?

 Lets look at covering the startup costs first of all:

 We’ll base everything on an hourly rate of £12.50 an hour – we recommend you don’t go any lower than this.

-Remember though you’re literally starting from scratch when you go it alone so we can confidently predict that it’ll take you’ll take longer to get those 14 hours than it would take to cover the 40 hours with the Polished Clean low cost cleaning franchise.
+Remember though you’re literally starting from scratch when you go it alone so it’s likely that it’ll take you a week or two to cover those 14 hours.

 To earn an extra £100 a week, we’ll times the £100 by 4 to get a monthly income of £400 and add the £138 monthly expenses to give a total monthly income required of around £538.